lcalmbach/pii-toolbox/README.md

 ## How It Works

 1. **Upload the Data File**:
-   - Choose a **CSV** or **XLS/XLSX** file containing the data you want to pseudonymize.
+   - Choose a **CSV** or **XLS/XLSX** file containing the data you want to anonymize.

 2. **Upload the Configuration File**:
    - Provide a JSON configuration file that specifies:
-     - Columns to pseudonymize.
+     - Columns to anonymize.
      - The pseudonymization rules for each column (e.g., fake names, email addresses).

-3. **Pseudonymization Process**:
+3. **Anonymizsation Process**:
    - The app applies the rules defined in the configuration file to the data.
-   - Review and verify the pseudonymized output in the app.
+   - Review and verify the anonymized output in the app.

 4. **Download the Result**:
-   - Download the pseudonymized file for secure use or further processing.
+   - Download the anonymized file for secure use or further processing.

 ---